nicholaswile/CHIP-8-Emulator/README.md

 I use SDL2-developer-2.30.4-mingw32.
 To compile the code on your machine, you'll need to download that version of SDL2, place the include/SDL2 and lib folders in the src folder, and the SDL2 DLL file in the same directory as the Makefile.

 ### Selecting a game
 The emulator reads from the list of ROMs specified in the config file.
-To add your own CHIP-8 ROMs, copy them into the ROMs folder (or if you want to create your own folder, specify it in the config file).
+To add your own CHIP-8 ROMs, copy them into the ROMs folder (or if you want to create your own folder, specify it in the config file). **You must edit the config file to include the name of the ROM you want to test.** The config file I include with this repo is the same one that I used, so it lists the games I tested in their respective directories.
+The emulator won't find the ROMs if you don't download them and place them in the correct folder.
+You can find ROMs [here](https://github.com/kripod/chip8-roms), [here](https://github.com/Timendus/chip8-test-suite), and [here](https://github.com/corax89/chip8-test-rom).
 Then run the emulator.
 You will be prompted to select a ROM.
 Type the number of the ROM you want to play, and press enter.
 The emulator will indicate whether the game was found and loaded succesfully.
 For example:

 ```bash
 Select a ROM to play on CHIP-8!